Preselection Bandits: Related Work

+Moreover, the algorithms suggested in \citet{sahabattle} are not applicable within our scenario for the restricted Pre-Bandit problem, as either the algorithms are focusing on the linear-subset choice model, which is fundamentally different from our choice model (cf.\ Section \ref{sec:prel}) or the algorithms allow replicates of the same arm within a chosen subset, which is inadmissible within our scenario (and in many practical applications as well).

 The Pre-Bandit problem also reveals parallels to the \emph{Dynamic Assortment Selection} (DAS) problem \citep{caro2007dynamic}, where a retailer seeks to find an optimal subset of his/her available items (or products) in an online manner, so as to maximize the expected revenue (or equivalently minimize the expected regret).
-The DAS problem under the multinomial logit model \citep{rusmevichientong2010dynamic, saure2013optimal, agrawal2016near,agrawal2017thompson,wang2018near, chen2018dynamiccontext} is especially close to our framework, as the corresponding concept of regret shares similarities with our definition of regret.
-However, our problem can rather be seen as complementary, since we do not assume a priori known revenues for each item.
-While this might be natural for the retail management problem, it is arguably less so for applications we have in mind, such as algorithm (pre-)selection.
-To demonstrate the inappropriateness of the DAS algorithms for the restricted Pre-Bandit problem, we employ some of the algorithms in our experimental study.
+The DAS problem under the multinomial logit model, which is also known as the \emph{MNL-Bandits} problem \citep{rusmevichientong2010dynamic,saure2013optimal,agrawal2016near,agrawal2017thompson,wang2018near,chen2018dynamiccontext} is especially close to our framework, as the corresponding concept of regret shares similarities with our definition of regret.

+However, our problem can rather be seen as complementary, since we do not assume a priori known revenues for each item or any revenues at all.
+While this might be natural for the retail management problem, it is arguably less so for applications we have in mind, such as recommendation systems or algorithm (pre-)selection.
+In addition, we introduce a parameter in our setting that allows the learner to adjust its preselections with respect to the preciseness of the user's selections.
+This might also be an interesting direction for future work for the DAS problem.
+Finally, to demonstrate the inappropriateness of the DAS algorithms for the restricted Pre-Bandit problem, we employ some of the algorithms in our experimental study.

 Another quite related branch of research is the so-called \emph{stochastic click model} \citep{zoghi2017online,lattimore2018toprank}, where a list of $\pullnumber$ items is presented to the selector in each iteration.
 Scanning the list from the top to the bottom, there is a certain probability that the selector chooses the item at the current position, or otherwise continues searching (eventually perhaps not choosing any item).
-The resulting learning task boils down to finding the $\pullnumber$ most attractive items, as these provably constitute the optimal list in this scenario (which is not necessarily the case for our setting).
+Thus, in contrast to our setting, the explicit order of the arms within a subset (or list) is a relevant aspect.
+Further, the resulting learning task boils down to finding the $\pullnumber$ most attractive items, as these provably constitute the optimal list in this scenario (which is not necessarily the case for our setting).